brb715/ecommerce_website/README.md

 - User can add products to cart by clicking on add to cart and increment and decrement the products using the plus-minus button and clear cart.
 They can also use the remove item button to the remove the entire products from the cart.
 - In order to add products to cart, User need to register first and be logged in.
 Then Users can checkout products.
 - After registering and successful login, User will be directed to the Homepage where they can change their Profile and Password.
 They can also check their Orders and Logout.
-- Users can also use the Search bar in order to search for a particular product faster.
+- Users can use the different filters and the Search bar in order to search for a particular product faster.
 - Every product have it's own product page.
 - About Us and Contact Us page with which Users can raise their issues.